Hindi cinema

-Hindi cinema, popularly known as Bollywood and formerly as Bombay cinema, refers to the film industry based in Mumbai, engaged in production of motion pictures in Hindi language.
-The popular term Bollywood, is a portmanteau of "Bombay" (former name of Mumbai) and "Hollywood".
-The industry is a part of the larger Indian cinema, which also includes South Indian cinema and other smaller film industries.
+Hindi cinema, popularly known as Bollywood and formerly as Bombay cinema, refers to India's Hindi-language film industry, based in Mumbai.
+The popular term Bollywood is a portmanteau of "Bombay" (former name of Mumbai) and "Hollywood".
+The industry, producing films in the Hindi language, is a part of the larger Indian cinema industry, which also includes South Indian cinema and other smaller film industries.
+The term 'Bollywood', often mistakenly used to refer to Indian cinema as a whole, only refers to Hindi-language films, with Indian cinema being an umbrella term that includes all the film industries in the country, each offering films in diverse languages and styles.